Apkaless/ogo/README.md

 - **Remove a game**: Remove a game from the QoS policy by providing the game's name.

-## Installation

-1. Clone the repository or download the script.
-2. Install the required Python libraries:
-    ```bash
-    pip install colorama
-    ```
-3. Ensure you have PowerShell installed and accessible in your system's PATH.

 ## Usage

 1. Follow the on-screen prompts to choose an option: